 “Plea for School Expansion is Hit.”
 Seattle Daily Times, April 24, 1948, page 9.

 Census and City Directory Listings for John Blomquist.
 The census can be accessed on-line through the Seattle Public Library website.
-City directories are available at the downtown Seattle Public Library on the 9th and 10th floors, and at the Municipal Archives in City Hall.
+City directories, which are like phone books but have more info, are available at the downtown Seattle Public Library on the 9th and 10th floors, and at the Municipal Archives in City Hall.

 University of Washington Special Collections, Wedding portrait of Nathan and Mina Schwabacher Eckstein, 1902, Schwabacher photo collection number 1083.14.